 (iii) Scoring and ranking of the designed miRNAs

-We developed a scoring function based on six different features of miRNA/target interactions coming from literature.
+We developed a scoring function based on six different features of miRNA/target interactions coming from the literature.
 For any given miRNA, each feature is assigned a score ranging from 0 to 1.
 The features and the computation of the related scores is here described.

 Seed type.
-We assigned a score to each of the 4 types of canonical seed, based on the degree of repression typically yielded: 8mer = 1.0, 7mer-m8 = 0.7, 7mer-A1 = 0.5, 6mer = 0.4.
+We assigned a score to each of the 4 types of canonical seeds, based on the degree of repression typically yielded: 8mer = 1.0, 7mer-m8 = 0.7, 7mer-A1 = 0.5, 6mer = 0.4.
 Then, for each designed miRNA, the average seed score on its binding sites is computed.

 Degree of pairing of the miRNA 3' region.
 This is simply computed as the fraction of paired bases in the miRNA/target duplex, excluding the seed area.
 Then, for each designed miRNA, the average 3’ match score on its binding sites is computed.